beaverbuilder/documentation/docs/beaver-builder/troubleshooting/debugging/enable-beaver-builder-debug-mode.md

 You can also disable it manually on that tab after you know that Support has accessed the report.
 Once Debug Mode is disabled, the report is deleted.
 :::

+## Show Errors

+Beaver Builder debug mode doesn't output errors by default.
+In order to show errors add the `showerrors` parameter in the URL.

+After enabling Debug Mode, add the parameter `/?showerrors` to your URL to view errors, for example: `https://my-website.com/?showerrors`.

+If the URL already has a `?` parameter in use, then use `&showerrors` instead.
+For example, if you're using the Beaver Builder debug URL, the existing URL might be something like `https://mysite.com?fldebug=ed52f356`.
+In this case, you'd append the `showerrors` parameter to form `https://mysite.com?fldebug=ed52f356&showerrors`.